b3by/angular-flexipagination-directive/README.md

 ```

 The server should be able to paginate the results and, according to the above example, send 100 results (limit) starting from zero (offset),
-along with the total result count.
+along with the total result count:

 ```
 generalResponse = {